6 Global Consumer Trends to Watch in 2021-2023

 Search interest in goPuff has increased significantly

-When it comes to consumer buying habits, online reviews are affecting decisions more than ever.
+When it comes to consumer buying habits, online reviews are affecting purchasing decisions more than ever.

 Google Chrome extensions like Fakespot can help in alleviating this, especially since the majority of reviews are written and viewed on Google.